pictograms.info

 In her dissertation concerning optimization of pictograms, Skone (1977) could not find significant differences in reaction times regarding horizontal and tilted renderings of burning cigarettes.

 In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation reached a comprehension score of 93.9, an excellent value (Eco-Mo Foundation, 2001).
+And in a study of way-finding symbols for healthcare facilities in the United Arab Emirates the AIGA variant, but in white on black background, reached a similar comprehension score of 94 % correct in a Comprehension Test carried out with a sample consisting mostly of young and well educated respondents (Hashim et al., 2014).

 Recommendation

 It has to be questioned whether the image used to signify where smoking is allowed must be completely identical to that used for the message 'No Smoking' without the negation applied.
-If this is not the case, each of the two images could be optimized individually.
+If this is not the case, each of the images used could be optimized individually.

 Regarding the message 'No Smoking', check studies of Dewar (1976) and Murray et.al.
 (1998) about design aspects concerning the negation elements, as the specific elements must not obscure the intended message.